testimio/JS-interview/router/task.md

-It is often desirable in single page application to have a form of state management.

 In this exercise we'll example one such way using routing.
 You'll be implementing a router that allows clear state management in the application.

 **We encourage you to actually run the tests at the end of the file**